Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 San Francisco, Los Angeles, and Orange County typically offer the highest income limits due to elevated area median incomes and housing costs.

-Required Homebuyer Education
+What Is the Required Homebuyer Education for CalHFA?

 All CalHFA borrowers must complete approved homebuyer education and obtain completion certificates.
 This requirement ensures borrowers understand homeownership responsibilities and financial obligations.